• Skip to primary navigation

 In a separate bowl, whisk together the pumpkin puree, maple syrup, egg, and whipping cream.

-Now add the pumpkin mixture to the flour mixture and mix well with a spatula, then by hand, until a solid-but-malleable dough forms.
-There may be some lumps of butter and that’s okay.
+Now add the pumpkin mixture to the flour mixture and mix well with a spatula, then by hand, until a solid but malleable dough forms.
+There may be some lumps of butter, and that’s okay.

 Place a piece of parchment paper on a large baking sheet.
 Turn out the dough onto the parchment and shape it into a ½-inch circle using your hands, then use a large knife to cut the dough into 6 even pieces.
 Place the mixture in your refrigerator for at least 20 minutes.